Ji-Rath/ProjectScare/README.md

 # Story
 ## Premise:
 After a long day at work, **Player** returns to his modest suburban home.
 It's the middle of winter, and darkness falls early.
 A biting chill lingers in the air.
 The only source of warmth is his cozy living room, bathed in a soft amber glow from the floor lamp by the couch.
 He moves around his familiar space, performing his nightly routine—but tonight, something feels... off.
+- The monster is the player's mother.
+The twist is the player has murdered her.
+By progressing through the game and uncovering notes and environmental hints, the player will uncover the truth.
+- The monster is in the player's house haunting them.
+- We are in the house as we have just finished work and are getting ready to go to bed.
+- The monster is watching us, sort of like a guilt lingering over the player
+- We need to turn off all the lights as its easier to sleep in darkness

 ## Gameplay:
 - After watching TV or eating dinner, it was time to go to bed.
 - Before going to bed, the player must turn off all lights/electronics